Harry de Windt: Career

 From 1876 to 1878, de Windt served as aide-de-camp to his brother-in-law, Charles Brooke, Rajah of Sarawak.

 In April 1897, while attempting to travel by land from New York to Paris, he became seriously ill at Paris after enduring exposure and poor treatment at Tchuktchis, Bering Strait.
 In July 1902, he reached Dawson after traveling from Siberia on a river steamer with Viscount Desclinchams, Belgrade of Paris, George Harding (an English photographer), and Stephen Rastorguyef (a Russian from Yakutakat who "the Russian government insisted should accompany De Windt through the wilds of Siberia").

 Personal life

-On 18 July 1882 at St George's, Hanover Square in London, Harry married Frances Laura Arabella Long.
+On 18 July 1882 at St George's, Hanover Square in London, Harry married Frances Laura Arabella Long, sister of Walter Long, 1st Viscount Long.
 The couple had a daughter, Margaret, in 1884 and divorced in 1888.
 He married Hilda Frances E. Clark, who died, without issue, in 1924.
 Three years later he married the actress Charlotte Elizabeth Ihle, better known by her stage name Elaine Inescourt.

 Harry died at Bournemouth on 30 November 1933.